Cridersville Fire Department throws food truck and Jeep festival downtown

 "We're a small town but we want to have some fun events for the community and outside the community.
 It's just good to see people laugh and smile and enjoy each other and get some food.
 People, you know they don't get out in the winter, they come here and just sit, talk with people, and enjoy each other," said Jeff Reichelderfer, a firefighter with the Cridersville Fire Department.

-Festivals like this also help local first responders build better relationships with the people they serve.
+Festivals like this also help local first responders build better relationships with the people that they serve.

 "We have a new police chief, he's passing stuff out, greeting himself to the community, and just things that they do.
 My people are walking around, intermingling with the community, answering questions, helping them with any questions that they have, and showing kids the fire trucks," said Rick Miller, the Cridersville Fire Chief.